Definite fillings of lens spaces: Rigid linear lattices

 Neither $v_1$ nor $v_k$ is a leaf. \end{case} In this case, there are vertices $v_0$ and $v_{k+1}$ adjacent to $v_1$ and $v_k$ respectively.
 These must embed as $v_{0}=e_0+v'$ and $v_{k+1}=-e_k+v''$, where $v'$ and $v''$ satisfy $v'\cdot e_0 =\dots = v'\cdot e_k=0$ and $v''\cdot e_0 =\dots = v''\cdot e_k=0$.
-Take $\Gamma'$ to be the plumbing obtained by deleting $v_1, \dots, v_k$ and decreasing the weights on $v_0$ and $v_{k+1}$ by one.
+Take $\Gamma'$ to be the plumbing graph obtained by deleting $v_1, \dots, v_k$ and decreasing the weights on $v_0$ and $v_{k+1}$ by one.
 Note that $\Gamma'$ also satisfies the Working Conditions.
 This inherits an embedding in $\Z^n$ obtained by deleting $v_1,\dots, v_k$ and embedding $v_0$ and $v_{k+1}$ as $v'$ and $v''$.
 By the inductive hypothesis $\Gamma'$ is rigid and hence the induced embedding is standard.
 It follows that the original embedding of $\Gamma$ was standard.
-This completes the induction step. \end{proof} This allows us to conclude with the proof of Theorem~\ref{thm:technical}, which forms the final ingredient in the proof of Theorem~\ref{thm:main}. \begin{proof}[Proof of Theorem~\ref{thm:technical}] By Lemma~\ref{lem:forbidden_configurations}, the manifold $-\natural X(p_i, p_i-q_i)$ is plumbed according to a dual plumbing $P^*$ satisfying the Working Conditions.
-By Theorem~\ref{maintechnical:thm}, this implies the plumbing $P^*$ is rigid and hence the intersection form of $-\natural X(p_i, p_i-q_i)$ is also rigid. \end{proof}
+By Remark~\ref{rem:standard_embeddings}, this implies that $\Gamma$ is rigid.
+This completes the induction step. \end{proof} This allows us to conclude with the proof of Theorem~\ref{thm:technical}, which forms the final ingredient in the proof of Theorem~\ref{thm:main}. \begin{proof}[Proof of Theorem~\ref{thm:technical}] By Lemma~\ref{lem:forbidden_configurations}, the manifold $-\natural X(p_i, p_i-q_i)$ is plumbed according to a dual plumbing graph $P^*$ satisfying the Working Conditions.
+By Theorem~\ref{maintechnical:thm}, this implies the plumbing graph $P^*$ is rigid and hence the intersection form of $-\natural X(p_i, p_i-q_i)$ is also rigid. \end{proof}